abpio/abp-commercial-docs/en/modules/account.md

 ### AbpProfilePictureOptions

-`AbpProfilePictureOptions` can be configured in the UI layer, in the `ConfigureServices` method of your [module](https://docs.abp.io/en/abp/latest/Module-Development-Basics).
+`AbpProfilePictureOptions` can be configured in the UI layer in the `ConfigureServices` method of your [module](https://docs.abp.io/en/abp/latest/Module-Development-Basics).
 Example:

 ````csharp
 Configure<AbpProfilePictureOptions>(options =>